HumabHatterZed/WhistleWindInscryptionMods/README.md

 ### Face the Fear.
 Make the Future.

-Inspired by KingSlime's mod, this is my own take on adding Lobotomy Corp's abnormalities into Inscryption.
-The cards in this mod are designed to be as faithful to their original counterparts as possible within the framework of Inscryption's gameplay, while still being "balanced".
+Inspired by KingSlime's mod of the same subject, this mod is my own take on translating the abnormalities of Lobotomy Corporation into Inscryption.
+The cards in this mods are designed to be as faithful to their original counterparts as possible within the framework of Inscryption's gameplay while still being 'balanced'

 Features:
 * **```91```** obtainable cards
 * **```51```** obtainable abilities
-* **```8```** starter decks for Kaycee's Mod
+* **```7```** starter decks for Kaycee's Mod
 * **```7```** challenges and **```1```** cheat
 * **```1```** custom node
 * **```4```** custom bosses